Interpretable Complex-Valued Neural Networks for Privacy Protection: Approach

-Let $I\in{\bf I}$ denote an input in the dataset and $g$ be the encryption module at the local device.
-The feature of $I$ is computed locally as
+Let $(I, y)\in \mathcal{D}$ denote an input and its label in the training dataset and $g$ be the encoder at the local device.
+Given the input $I$, the intermediate-layer feature is computed as

-but we do not directly release $a$.
-Instead, we introduce a fooling counterpart $b$, which we will elaborate later to construct the complex-valued feature
+but we do not directly submit $a$ to the cloud.
+Instead, we introduce a fooling counterpart $b$ to construct a complex-valued feature as follows:

-where the angle $\theta$ is randomly chosen and only known by the local device.
-The fooling counterpart $b$ is selected such that it does not contain any private information of $a$, and it is sufficient to cause confusion.
-The encrypted feature is then sent to the processing module $\boldsymbol\Phi$ for further processing.
-The processing module sends the processed feature $h={\boldsymbol\Phi}(x)$ back to the local device, which is also a complex value.
-Upon receiving $h$, the decryption module in the local device decrypts $h$ as follows.
+where $\theta$ and $b$ are randomly chosen. $b$ is the fooling counterpart which does not contain any private information of $a$, but its magnitude is comparable with $a$ to cause obfuscation.
+The encoded feature is then sent to the processing module $\boldsymbol\Phi$, which produces the complex-valued feature $h={\boldsymbol\Phi}(x)$.
+Upon receiving $h$, the decoder makes prediction $\hat{y}$ on $I$ by inverting the complex-valued feature $h$ back:

-$d$ can be the last few layers of the neural network or just a softmax layer, depending on the amount of information to be processed locally. $\Re(\cdot)$ denotes the operation of picking real parts of complex values.
+where $d$ denotes the decoder module, which can be constructed as either a shallow network or just a softmax layer. $\Re(\cdot)$ denotes the operation of picking real parts of complex values.

-Overall, the entire neural network $[g, {\boldsymbol\Phi}, d]$ should be trained over the original training dataset without any additional supervision.
-Once trained, all parameters of the three modules may be publicly known.
-At the inference, the local device secretly selects a fooling counterpart $b$ and the rotation angle $\theta$ to encrypt its feature.
-In later sections, we will focus on the encryption method, which ensures that the encrypted complex-valued feature $x$ can be properly handled by ${\boldsymbol\Phi}$ and $d$.